isdzulqor/cakcuk/README.md

 ```
 #### The differences between Superuser and Common User

-  * `Superuser` can Read, Create, Update, Delete all Scopes. `Common User` is only able to Read, Create, Update, Delete his Scopes.
+  * `Superuser` can Read, Create, Update, and Delete all Scopes. `Common User` is only able to Read, Create, Update, and Delete his Scopes.

   * `Superuser` can Read, Create, Update, Delete, and Execute all commands. `Common User` is only able to Read, Create, Update, Delete, and Execute his commands in his scopes.